Best Things To Do in Lisbon

 This viewpoint offers fantastic views of a good part of Lisbon: The Castle of St. George, the Cathedral, the historic center, the church of Sao Vicente da Fora…

-In this viewpoint, you have a tile panel that as a map telling you the most important monuments that you are seeing.
+In this viewpoint, you have a tile panel with a map telling you the most important monuments you see.

 The viewpoint of Santa Catalina is another of the most charming viewpoints in Lisbon.
 You’ll most likely find painters and street artists enlivening the moment.